Carson Pickett

-Carson Leighann Pickett (born September 15, 1993) is an American professional soccer player who plays as a left back for the Orlando Pride of the National Women's Soccer League (NWSL).
+Carson Leighann Pickett (born September 15, 1993) is an American professional soccer player who plays as a left back for Denver Summit FC of the National Women's Soccer League (NWSL).
 She is an advocate for limb difference awareness and was born without a left forearm and hand.

 Pickett played college soccer for the Florida State Seminoles before being drafted by Seattle Reign FC in 2016.
 She received NWSL Best XI honors twice while playing for the North Carolina Courage in 2021 and 2022.
 Pickett has also played for the NWSL's Racing Louisville FC and the Australian club Brisbane Roar FC.
 She made two appearances for the United States national team in 2022, becoming the first player with a limb disability to play for the team.

 Early life

 Raised in Fleming Island on the northeastern coast of Florida near Jacksonville, Pickett attended St. Johns Country Day School and won 3 state championships with the soccer team.
 In 2012, she was named Gatorade Girls Soccer Player of the Year for the state of Florida, and 2012, Florida Times-Union First Coast Player of the Year.
 Pickett was born without a left forearm and hand, a fact many reporters have highlighted throughout her career.
 Her condition was the subject of a viral Instagram photo during the 2019 season.
 The photo showed her "fist-bumping" a 2-year-old boy who was also born without a left forearm and hand, with both using their left arms to do so.